reshamas/fastai_deeplearn_part1/courses/dl2/lesson_8.md

 ## Editor
 * [Visual Studio Code](https://code.visualstudio.com) is a great editor out there, it is FREE
+  - best editor out there (unless you are willing to put time in to learn Vim or Emacs)
+  - if you download a recent version of Anaconda, it will offer to download Visual Studio for you
+  - good choice of editor if you are not sure

+### Steps
+- do `git clone` of fastai library
+- File / Open Folder / open fastai github library
+- For interpreter: can select fastai environment

 You can use Visual Studio Code (vscode - open source editor that comes with recent versions of Anaconda, or can be installed separately), or most editors and IDEs, to find out all about the open_image function. vscode things to know:
 * Command palette (Ctrl-shift-p)
 * Select interpreter (for fastai env)